Skip to Content

 What’s a rhizome structure?
 Well, think of it this way.
 When you plant one banana plant, the root system will begin to develop underground.
 It will shoot out rhizomes, which are essentially root runners that form new plants.

 These rhizomes grow horizontally and then up through the surface of the soil, creating “baby” plants from the main mother plant.
-When these baby plants are young and brand new, they can’t live on their own.
+When these baby plants are brand new, they can’t live on their own.

 But as they grow larger and become more established, they turn into plants that can be severed from the mother plant and replanted somewhere else.
-(Or you could just leave them for a lovely full look.)
+Or you could just leave them for a lovely full look.

 The baby plants serve another purpose, too: when they grow so closely together, they create a bit of a fortress against harsher natural elements like wind and rough rain.
-It also helps them keep humidity levels higher!
+It also helps them keep humidity levels higher.

 how to care for a banana plant in a pot or in the ground